own-pt/delphin-rdf/README.md

 - `delphin.rdf`: the main module responsible for mrs/eds/dmrs parsing to RDF.
 - `delphin.cli`: pydelphin standard cli path.
 Here are modules describing the delphin subcommands.
 See [delphin.cli](https://pydelphin.readthedocs.io/en/latest/api/delphin.cli.html)

-Besides that, in `tests` there are examples and use cases.
+Besides that, in `tests` there are use examples.
 In `doc` there are some references.
 In `vocabularies` there is the modelling of the semantic representations in RDF.

 ## Command Line Interface